roberturban/xml-blackjack/README.md

 MARK TODOS or QUESTIONS as "ToDo: ......" in the code, so that they can be found!
 Do not just write them there, but MARK THEM!

-* Review: all functions (e.g. calculateCardsValue*** functions)
 * Insurance function implementation
 * ToDos in code (e.g. answer questions in comments, implement/discuss need of constructors, correct the logic, ...)
 * Testing
 * DocBook (no compile errors and no typos)
-* Dynamic adding of players during game in next round should be possible
+* (Dynamic adding of players during game in next round should be possible)
-* Casino.xqm (define the rest of the elements and attributes)
+* (Casino.xqm (define the rest of the elements and attributes))
-* New function for the dealer for drawing cards repeatedly is needed
 * Presentation
+* Delete old game
+* Bet vor Ausgabe der Karten
+* GUI auf Spiel anpassen

 ------------------------------------------------------------------------------------------------------------------------